A comprehensive review of non-obscure search engines

 In sum, the main advantage of the big players seems to be maintaining consistency for fringe searches more than anything, but as we’ve seen, privacy-focused alternatives like DuckDuckGo are already playing serious catch-up to the giants.

-I personally use Brave search as my default, as it gives me a nice mix of original results and unique features, while using DuckDuckGo and Startpage as back-ups for those really obscure queries.
-Using these backups is extremely easy thanks to Bangs.
-In fact, Brave search even embeds buttons to perform the same search on other engines on their own results page whenever it’s not so confident it found what you wanted.
+I personally use Brave search as my default, as it gives me a nice mix of original results and unique features, while using DuckDuckGo as a back-up for those really obscure queries.
+Using backups is extremely easy thanks to Bangs.
+In fact, Brave search even embeds buttons to perform the same search on other engines on their own results page whenever it’s not so confident it found what you wanted (Mojeek also has this).

 So in essence, I choose to use the search engine that I find most interesting and interoperable, rather than the one that is strictly the most accurate.
 Maybe you should give this approach to internet exploration a shot too?
 In either case, I hope you found this informative, and that I managed to arouse your curiosity about the world of alternative tools that’s out there.
 Thanks for reading! :)